qualiascript/cat-theory/chapters/012_fixed_points.md

 Given any `x : B -> B`, we would like to find a `z : 1 -> B` so that `z . x = x`.
 In fact, this can be constructed by creating the following morphism: `Q : A -> B`, and for any `a :: A`, `Q a = a .
 Diag_2 . (m * id) . eval . x`.
 We are denoting `(m * id)` the morphism which given a product `a * a`, applies `m` on the left and `id a` on the right.
 This exists due to the universal property of products.
-By expanding, we get `Q a = eval(c . m, c) . x` Since `Q :: B ^ A`, it can also be denoted as `Q : 1 -> B ^ A`.
+By expanding, we get `Q a = eval(a . m, a) . x` Since `Q :: B ^ A`, it can also be denoted as `Q : 1 -> B ^ A`.

 Since `m` is a point surjective map, there is some `p : 1 -> A` so that `p . m = Q`.
 Let us denote `z = Q p : A -> B`.